What’s the best way to contact the union?

 How do I know what my rights and duties are?

 You can find all of your rights and responsibilities in the collective agreement, which you will find on our Collective Agreement page.
 You can also ask your departmental representative or email the office.
+Please see the union in a timely manner if you have an issue so that we can help you!
+It gets harder for us to help once you are no longer a TA or after you have graduated.

 How do I get my health rebate cheque?

 You will NOT have to submit an application form, because Health Rebate cheques will be written to all eligible members automatically.
 The cheques will be delivered in late spring to the department for which you were a TA (note: that this may be different from your home department if you are working for another department on campus).
 You are entitled to one cheque per year, regardless of how many TAships you may hold or the number of departments you work for.
+These cheques expire 13 months after printing and cannot be reissued for any reason (per our union’s bylaws).
+Please deposit or cash your cheque as soon as you receive it.

 How do I stay informed about bargaining and other issues?